liyinnbw/LanguageCompare/README.md

 ```

 #### Abstract Class
 While any class can serve as the base class, the abstract class will enforce its functions to be implemented by the child class.
-Else, the child class will throw error when instantiating.
-(Since python 2.6)
+Else, the child class will throw error when instantiating (Since python 2.6).
+Python abstract class also serves as interface.
 ```
 from abc import ABC, abstractmethodd